How to Model Behavior You Want to See in Kids

-We can show our children how to feel confident and sure of themselves by being confident and sure of ourselves.
+I can show our children how to feel confident and sure of themselves by being confident and sure of myself.
 We can also build them up and show them how great we think they are.
 Every child has great qualities and deserves to have those qualities shining.

 They deserve to know they are special for their gifts and to know they have value.
 We can say it all day long, but if they don’t see us showing it to ourselves as well, they get the message they are not good enough somehow.
 We must model being kind to ourselves.